New pain block may cut opioid use after back surgery

 Summary

-This study tests whether adding an ultrasound-guided nerve block to standard pain medicine can reduce the need for strong painkillers after lower back surgery.
-About 50 adults having elective lumbar spine surgery will be randomly assigned to receive either the nerve block plus usual care or usual care alone.
-The main goal is to see if the block lowers opioid use in the first 24 hours after surgery, while also tracking pain levels, side effects, and recovery.
+This study looks at whether adding an ultrasound-guided nerve block to standard pain medicine can lower the amount of strong painkillers (opioids) needed after lower back surgery.
+Fifty adults having elective lumbar spine surgery will be randomly assigned to get either the nerve block plus usual care or usual care alone.
+Researchers will measure total opioid use in the first 24 hours, pain levels, side effects, and recovery outcomes.

 Disclaimer